Exclusive: Woman Bathes Husband With Acid In Benin

 Residents who have seen his current condition speculated that Mr Odion’s, currently unconscious, chances of survival are slim.

-Standard Gazette’s correspondent, Festus Alenkhe, who visited the residence, learned that Becky, a petty trader, escaped moment after attacking her husband with the acid.
+Standard Gazette’s correspondent, Festus Alenkhe, who visited the residence, learned that Becky, a petty trader, escaped a moment after attacking her husband with the acid.

 Residents who spoke with our correspondent said they do not know her current whereabouts.